 U.S. Senator – Part I

 After the Mexican-American War, Davis resumed his political career.
 The governor of Mississippi selected Davis to fill a vacant seat in the United States Senate on December 5, 1847.
-In the U.S. Senate, Davis became a leading supporter of slavery and states’ rights.
+In the U.S. Senate, Davis became a leading defender of slavery and states’ rights.
 In 1851, Davis resigned his Senate seat to pursue an unsuccessful bid to become governor of Mississippi.

 U.S. Secretary of War